Lachcim/thunderbird-close-to-tray/README.md

 ## Close to Tray and Linux

 Thunderbird on Linux lacks tray support.
 [Betterbird](https://www.betterbird.eu/) is a Thunderbird fork that supports the tray.
-Close to Tray works with Betterbird.
+Close to Tray works with Betterbird version 102.15.1 or newer.

 Close to Tray is confirmed to work with KDE, Gnome, Pop Gnome, Mate and XFCE.
 If you believe your desktop environment is supported, adjust `mail.minimizeToTray.supportedDesktops`.
 If your desktop environment is not being detected, add `no-DE` to the list of environments configured in the setting.